Guardians of the Galaxy (film): Theatrical

-The world premiere of Guardians of the Galaxy was held on July 21, 2014, at the Dolby Theatre in Hollywood.
+The world premiere of Guardians of the Galaxy was held on July 21, 2014, at the Dolby Theatre in Hollywood, Los Angeles.
 The film was released theatrically in the United Kingdom on July 31, 2014, and in the United States on August 1, in 3D and IMAX 3D.
 The film was released in 4,080 theaters in the United States, making it the widest August release, breaking the five-year record held by G.I.
-Joe: The Rise of Cobra (4,007 theatres).
+Joe: The Rise of Cobra (4,007 theaters).
 The breakdown of venues was: 354 IMAX screens, 3,200 3D screens, 350 large format screens, and 240 D-Box screens.
 In its sixth weekend, Guardians of the Galaxy was playing in 69 territories, its most.
 The film is part of Phase Two of the MCU.

 In June 2014, Gunn stated that the film had always been planned as a 3D film, and "Unlike many directors, I've been actively involved with converting every shot to 3D, making sure it works perfectly for the story and the film, making sure it's spectacular and immersive without being silly, distracting, or overly showy."
 Gunn also revealed that the IMAX 3D version would include shifting aspect ratios, to make the viewing experience "even fuller and more encompassing.
 I've personally chosen all the places where the changes occur ...
 The changing aspect ratios in this case are actually a part of the storytelling."
 In July 2014, Gunn revealed that there were multiple scenes he had cut from the film, and he was investigating how to release them, either in an extended cut of the film, or as bonus features on the film's home media release.